Texas man wanting to go ‘human hunting’ arrested for terroristic threat - NewsBreak

 There were NO direct threats made to the faculty or students of the school in this case.

 However, due to the proximity of the school, the L.I.S.D.
-Police Department was briefed on the investigation and will be included in all future updates of this case.East Texas car repair shop accused of stealing catalytic converters from customers
+Police Department was briefed on the investigation and will be included in all future updates of this case.FDA warns against viral avocado ‘kitchen tip’ that can make you sick

 Laredo PD thanked the reporting citizen, reminding the community that “if you see something, say something.”